davoe2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. Write a program that prints the alphabet in lowercase, followed by a new lineg

 3. Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4. Write a program that prints the alphabet in lowercase, followed by a new line.